gsidsid/ai-express/README.md

 ## Development

 1. Ensure MongoDB is installed locally – Instructions: [Mac](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/), [Windows](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/).
-Don't forget to start it using `brew services start mongodb-community@6.0` or equivalent.
+Don't forget to start it using `brew services start mongodb-community` or equivalent.

 2. Rename the `.sample.env` file to `.env`, adding your Open AI API key, and updating `AIEXPRESS_API_KEY` with a new random value.